big-ab-games/robo-instructus-blog/_posts/2017-09-15-copy-pasta-and-error-linguine.md

 <video src="/assets/2017-09-15/error-highlighting.mp4" controls loop autoplay></video>

 I actually have a lot of plans for errors in Robo Instructus.
-Partly because I have a fetishistic hankering for good errors messages, and believe them to be a mark of quality software, but also because I think in-game errors could be a chance to introduce a little humour to an annoying situation.
+Partly because I have a fetishistic hankering for good error messages, and believe them to be a mark of quality software, but also because I think in-game errors could be a chance to introduce a little humour to an annoying situation.
 I was thinking on creating an AI character as the in-game *compiler*.
 More on that later.

 For now I'll just try to make them useful for all the errors the alpha crops up.
 In fact, telemetry to gather such things will be an important addition when I open up the alpha to all takers.